-There are a number of econometrics tools to deal with the different type of situations in which cointegration can appear: I(1), I(2), seasonal, polynomial, etc. There are also different kinds of Vector Error Correction models related to these situations.
-We propose a unified theoretical and practical framework to deal with many of these situations.
-To this aim: (i) a general class of models is introduced in this paper and (ii) an automatic method to identify models, based on estimating the Smith form of an autoregressive model, is provided.
-Our simulations suggest the power of the new proposed methodology.
+There are a number of econometrics tools to deal with the different types of situations in which cointegration can appear: I(1), I(2), seasonal, polyno-mial, etc. There are also different kinds of Vector Error Correction models related to these situations.
+The authors propose a unified theoretical and practical framework to deal with many of these situations.
+To this aim: (i) they introduce a general class of models and (ii) provide an automatic method to identify models, based on estimating the Smith form of an autoregressive model.
+Their simulations suggest the power of the new proposed methodology.
 An empirical example illustrates the methodology.